bihealth/sodar-core/docs/source/glossary.rst

         Django API provided by a backend app, to be dynamically imported and used by other SODAR Core based Django apps.

+    Category
+        If a project is a container for data, a category is a container for projects and other categories.
+Categories can be used to organize projects hierarchically, but cannot contain data.

     Django API
         Application programming interface offered by an app, to be used by other apps within the Django site.